pmean/build-website/text/00/nnt.md

 >
 > Calculating the NNT or NNH from a continuous measure using a cutoff is
 > usually impossible to do after the fact. **So if you are reading
-> someone else\'s work and they present the data as a mean difference,
+> someone else's work and they present the data as a mean difference,
 > you cannot calculate NNT or NNH.** You would need additional
 > information, such as the proportions that exceed some threshold, or
 > you would have to make some questionable assumptions, such as